 Currency in Circulation (CiC)

-Currency in Circulation (CiC) refers to currency notes and coins issued by the central bank within a country that is physically used to conduct transactions between consumers and businesses.
+- Currency in Circulation (CiC) refers to currency notes and coins issued by the central bank within a country that is physically used to conduct transactions between consumers and businesses.
+It is a major liability component of a central bank’s balance sheet.
 Thus, Currency in circulation comprises of:

 In the money supply statistics, central bank money is M0 while the commercial bank money is divided up into the M1 and M3 components.
 M2 and M4 components also include Post-Office deposits as well.